The estimated reading time for this post is 15 minutes

 The first time I noticed him, he was having this brawl with a senior.
 We were in SS 1.
-I don’t recall what led to the whole thing but I remember the rage, the energy exuding from him, the way his eyes had widened and he was ready to punch any and everybody.
+I don’t recall what led to the whole thing but I remember the rage, the energy exuding from him, the way his eyes had widened.
+This guy was ready to punch any and everybody.

 It was shocking.

-I and this guy went on to become so so close that our classmates, juniors and even teachers thought we were dating.
-He was always looking out for me.
-He would do the most amazing little things for me.
+We later went on to become very close that our classmates, juniors and even teachers thought we were dating.
+He was always looking out for me, doing the most amazing little things for me.

 There were other occasions of his anger blowing up in front of me but I always found a way to justify him.
 Sincerely, the other party was usually at fault.
-But, the issue was the magnitude of anger he brought to these issues.
+But, the issue was the magnitude of anger he brought forth.

 I had been told that the day would come when I would be at the receiving end of his anger.
-I always believed it impossible till it actually did.
+It seemed impossible till it actually did happen.
 Oh, and I was not the wrong party this time.
 I think I cried that day.